-Exploiting a winning combination of location, chic and whimsical, cutting edge design, the W brand brings its urban style to the commercial waterfront harbour in West Kowloon.
+Exploiting a winning combination of location, chic and whimsical, cutting edge design, the W brand brings its urban style to the commercial waterfront harbor in West Kowloon.

 Playful and artful

-The design theme revolves around interpretations of nature and—true to the urban and youthful W style—is executed in a riot of colours, textures and whimsical furniture pieces.
+The design theme revolves around interpretations of nature and—true to the urban and youthful W style—is executed in a riot of colors, textures and whimsical furniture pieces.